Monday, December 23, 2024

 Human population grew very slowly until 200 years ago.
 We reached one billion in 1800 and doubled that in 123 years, by the 1920s.
 The biggest increase has been in the last 50 years, a quadrupling of the world’s population, to at present 8+ billion.
 It’s a hockey stick curve.

 Birth rates are now about half of that, 2.418.
-Since then the increase in the world population has slowed DRAMATICALLY, but it is not because of the birthrate, which is 50% lower now.
-The world is experiencing a massive demographic transition - population increase is primarily from people’s expanding life spans.
+The world population IS still increasing, due to people’s expanding life spans.
 At present life expectancy in the USA is 79.
 It’s up to 85 in Hong Kong.
 Societies around the world will be comprised of an ever higher percentage of elders.

 The total global population is predicted to peak at 10+ billion later in the 21st century, when the birthrate drops to ZPG or below.
-Total population will start contracting.
+Total population will then, if predictions are accurate, start contracting.
+This is an massive demographic shift.

 What’s happened?
 We have lived through it!